siangernlow/tp/docs/UserGuide.md

 ### Generating all people in contact with an infected person: `generatePeople`

-Shows a list of people who where in contact with an infected person in the past 2 weeks.
+Shows a list of people who were in contact with an infected person in the past 2 weeks.

 Format `listAllPersonsInContact PERSONID`